mastodon/documentation/Running-Mastodon/Development-guide.md

 Admin account is `admin@localhost:3000`.
 Password is `mastodonadmin`.

+## Bash on Windows

+To run Mastodon on [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about), you can follow the Ubuntu instructions with some small tweaks.

+First off, `rbenv` doesn't work, so you must follow [Dave Rupert's Ruby on Rails tutorial](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/), except instead of Ruby 2.3 you will want 2.4.1, so do:

+    sudo apt-add-repository ppa:brightbox/ruby-ng
+    sudo apt update
+    sudo apt install ruby2.4 ruby2.4-dev ruby-switch

+Second off, `ffmpeg` isn't available by default and so you must run:

+    sudo add-apt-repository ppa:mc3man/trusty-media
+    sudo apt-get update
+    sudo apt-get dist-upgrade
+    sudo apt-get install ffmpeg

 ## Development tips

 You can use a localhost->world tunneling service like [ngrok](https://ngrok.com) if you want to test federation, **however** that should not be your primary mode of operation.
 If you want to have a permanently federating server, set up a proper instance on a VPS with a domain name, and simply keep it up to date with your own fork of the project while doing development on localhost.